 What is oleic acid but a monounsaturated fat.
 It is found in particularly large amounts in olive oil; hence the similarity of their names.
-It has been associated with the better health experienced by those folk living in winter rainfall Mediterranean climates where olives flourish.
+It has been associated with the better health experienced by those folk living in winter rainfall Mediterranean climates where the fruit flourishes.

 The particular interest of chiropractors in oleic acid is that it is the primary substance in the myelin sheath that enables conduction of impulses by nerves.

-Demyelinating diseases like MS attack the myelin sheath and prevent conduction causing paralysis amongst other signs.
+Demyelinating diseases like MS attack the fatty sheath that surrounds nerves, preventing conduction and causing paralysis among other signs.

-Oleic acid on the other hand is an omega 9 fatty acid.
-It can be manufactured from ω3 and 6.
-It is monounsaturated; it has only one double bond.
+Oleic acid on the other hand is an omega-9 fatty acid.
+It can be manufactured by the body from ω3 and 6 if we have sufficient of them; it is thus not "essential."
+It is monounsaturated.

 Using no sunflower oil may be equally problematic if it causes a deficiency of these essential fatty acids; all things in moderation.